TimoGuy/solanine_vulkan/etc/engine_upgrade.md

         - Color0
         - InstanceIDOffset
             > This is set to 0 for unskinned meshes, but it's so that skinned meshes can be drawn with one model bind and set `gl_BaseInstance` to 0 and have the actual instance ids tied to their indices.
-    - [ ] It appears that the data is off somehow.
+    - [x] It appears that the data is off somehow.
 The input mesh for the skinning is off for sure.
+    - [x] The instance ptr is off. @NOTE: turns out the vertex attribute wasn't assigned for instance ID offset and that's why.
+    - [x] It looks like some faces are missing from the 2nd slime girl legs.
+    - [x] It looks like where the models switch are maligned.
+        > The issue was thinking the instance id and the indirect draw command id are the same.
+They were the same until the giant mesh that combined together 36 of the draws into 1.
+    - [ ] It looks like the material for slimegirl is incorrect (shouldn't be gold right???)

+- [ ] Pipeline layout from reflection of the shaders.
+    - [ ] Can fix the weird dependency hack going on with the skinning compute shader.

 - [ ] Better level editor.
     - [ ] Update collision box texture for voxel fields.